 Gaia is ESA’s latest space astrometry mission and is surveying the skies to create the most accurate map of stars in our Galaxy.

 I am involved in the Gaia mission at several levels.
 As part of the Gaia team, I contribute to making the satellite observe the brightest stars in the sky, something the mission was not initially designed to do.
 As a member of the Gaia Data Processing and Analysis Consortium (DPAC), I contribute to validating and finalising the Gaia exoplanet orbit fitting pipeline.
-As part of my functional work, I am using the Gaia catalogs to optimise the science operations of the Hubble and James Webb Space Telescopes, e.g. for distortion and focal plane geometric calibrations.
+In the past, I used the Gaia catalogs to optimise the science operations of the Hubble and James Webb Space Telescopes, e.g. for distortion and focal plane geometric calibrations.

 For my research, I use the released Gaia data to study exoplanets, brown dwarfs and the motions of Local Group galaxies.